DevExpress/dotnet-eud/interface-elements-for-desktop/articles/report-designer/report-designer-for-winforms/shape-report-data/use-report-parameters/parameters-overview.md

 ## Use Parameters

 Report parameters pass data to a report before it has been generated in Print Preview.
-You can let users specify parameter values, or you can assign values in code.
+You can let users specify parameter values.

 Use report parameters in the following cases:

-* **Filter Data**
+* **Filter**

 	Parameters can provide values to a report's **Filter String** to [filter report data](../filter-data/filter-data-at-the-report-level.md).

 	![](../../../../../images/eurd-win-parameters-in-filter-string.png)

-	You can link report parameter to [query parameters](use-query-parameters.md) used in the SQL string's SELECT statement to [filter data at the data source level](../filter-data/filter-data-at-the-data-source-level.md).
+	You can link the report parameter to [query parameters](use-query-parameters.md) used in the SQL string's SELECT statement to [filter data at the data source level](../filter-data/filter-data-at-the-data-source-level.md).

 * **Bind to Data**

-	You can bind a report control to a parameter and display its value in the report.
+	You can bind a report control to a parameter and display its value in a report.
 To create a new [label](../../use-report-elements/use-basic-report-controls/label.md) bound to a parameter, drag the parameter from the [Field List](../../report-designer-tools/ui-panels/field-list.md) and drop it onto a band.

 	![](../../../../../images/eurd-win-parameters-for-data-binding.png)